How to Make a Women’s History Slideshow in After Effects

 2. Make Changes

-Making changes to your slides is pretty much the same, right across the project—so once you’ve got to grips with your introduction slide, you’ll have a better (and quicker!) idea of how to make adjustments in subsequent slides.
+Making changes to your slides is pretty much the same, right across the project—so once you’ve got to grips with your introduction slide, you’ll have a better (and quicker!) of how to make adjustments in subsequent slides.

 intro slide screenshotintro slide screenshotintro slide screenshot